From Orphanage to Museum – Touring the Bryan Museum in Galveston.

 The Bryan Museum is now located in the building that used to be The Galveston’s Orphan Home.
-Built in 1895 and serving as an orphanage until the early 1980’s, the home has seen the best and worst years in the history of Galveston, including substantial damage from the hurricane in 1900 that leveled the island.
+Built in 1895 and serving as an orphanage until the early 1980s, the home has seen the best and worst years in the history of Galveston, including substantial damage from the hurricane in 1900 that leveled the island.

-Now when you walk in the front door, you’ll find a refurbished building that still holds the original charm yet now steeped in Texas History.
+Now when you walk in the front door, you’ll find a refurbished building that still holds the original charm yet is now steeped in Texas History.

-Chances are that you might also find the owner, J.P.
+You might also find the owner, J.P.
 Bryan, and his dog, Chalk, sitting in the foyer or walking through the home.